eliflores/mignonnesaurus-blog/README.md

 The options to run single test case(s) are also available as described [here](#single-test-cases).

-### How to deploy?
+### Continuous Integration

-Deployment is managed with the help of [Heroku](https://heroku.com/)
+Continuous Integration (CI) is managed with the help of [CircleCI](https://circleci.com/gh/mignonnesaurus/my-first-blog/tree/master).

+Every time a PR is opened all tests, except E2E Functional tests, are run.
+Passing tests are required to merge a PR to master.

+### Deployment

+The application runs in [Heroku](https://heroku.com/).

-There are 3 environments used for testing and deploying the application:
+There are 3 different environments:

 1. [Dev](https://mignonnesaurus-dev.herokuapp.com/)
 2. [Staging](https://mignonnesaurus-staging.herokuapp.com/)
 3. [Production](https://mignonnesaurus.herokuapp.com/)

-After a PR is merged, the change is _automagically_ deployed the  [Dev](https://mignonnesaurus-dev.herokuapp.com/).
+Deployment is managed with the help of [CircleCI] and after a PR is merged, the change is _automagically_ deployed the [Development](https://mignonnesaurus-dev.herokuapp.com/) environment.

-Once changes are verified in _Dev_, they can be _promoted_ to _staging_ and then to _production_ using the [Heroku Pipelines](https://devcenter.heroku.com/articles/pipelines)
+Once changes are verified in _Dev_, they can be _promoted_ to _staging_ and then to _production_ using [Heroku Pipelines](https://devcenter.heroku.com/articles/pipelines).

 Here is how the UI to promote changes looks like in Heroku: